bcgov/digital-trust-toolkit/credentials/bc-petroleum-and-natural-gas-title/vocabulary.md

 Crude petroleum and all other hydrocarbons, regardless of gravity, that are or can be recovered in liquid form from a pool through a well by ordinary production methods or that are or can be recovered from oil sand or oil shale

 ### PetroleumWell
-A well in which casing is run and that, in the opinion of the regulator, is producing or is capable of producing from a petroleum bearing zone
+A well in which casing is run and that, in the opinion of the regulator, is producing or is capable of producing from a petroleum bearing zone.

 ### Well
 A hole in the ground